 Mortgage Refinancing Points Deduction

 If you buy a home you can deduct from your taxes the points paid to get the mortgage.
-Refinancing an existing mortgage can also be deducted but they are done so over the entire period of the loan.
+Refinancing an existing mortgage can also be deducted.
 By paying the loan off early you are able to deduct any remaining points as well.

 Deductions on Home Equality and Line of Credit Loans